floooh/chips/systems/README.md

 notifying the application about input events (**app_input()**), and cleanup/shutdown (**app_cleanup()**).
-The next three attributes **width**, **height** and **window_title** describe the application window (note that the CPC emulator has non-square pixels since it's highest pixel resolution is 640x200, that's why the vertical size of the application window is doubled).
+The next three attributes **width**, **height** and **window_title** describe the application window (note that the CPC emulator has non-square pixels since its highest pixel resolution is 640x200, that's why the vertical size of the application window is doubled).

 After **sokol_main()** returns, sokol_app.h will create a window and 3D-API